isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <h2>School Rules</h2>

 <p align="justify">
 At BTPS, we believe that rules are critical to create a safe and conducive environment for our students to learn and play.
-Every student, when given guidance and support, can learn from his or her mistakes and mature as leaders of self and persons of influence.
+Every student, when given guidance and support, can learn from his or her mistakes and mature so as to lead self and others for positive impact.
 A shared understanding of expectations from both home and school is the foundation for character growth.</p>

 <p align="justify">
 </p><h5>1.
 Respect for Nation and School</h5>
 <ul style="list-style-type: disc;">
    <li><p align="justify">	Students who are Singapore citizens must sing the National Anthem and take the Pledge.
-Students will take the pledge with right fist placed over the heart. </p></li>
+Students will take the pledge with right fist placed over the heart.</p></li>
 <br>
   <li>All students are expected to: </li></ul>